-This breed is also very intelligent, which is great for when it comes to training him to get along with other pets, families and even training them to use the bathroom outside.
+This breed is also very intelligent, which is great for when it comes to training them to get along with other pets, families, and even training them to use the bathroom outside.

 Are These Dogs Good for Families? 👪

-However, this breed is better with older children than younger ones because he can be so easily hurt.
-Also, with the size of the Toy Poodle, smaller children aren’t sure how to handle him and might play too rough.
+However, this breed is better with older children than younger ones because they can be so easily hurt.
+Also, with the size of the Toy Poodle, smaller children aren’t sure how to handle them and might play too rough.
 So make sure to instruct children on how they should play with your Toy Poodle, no matter what age they are, for the best results.

 While this breed is great for families, they do need to be socialized and trained from an early age to ensure compliance as they get older.

-Toy Poodles are sensitive to loud noises, negative emotions, and sudden movements, so while they get along good with other pets, it’s best to keep an eye on them when those pets are around.
-As with families, it’s easier for your Toy Poodle to get along with other animals if he’s trained and socialized from the time he’s a puppy to do so.
+Toy Poodles are sensitive to loud noises, negative emotions, and sudden movements, so while they get along well with other pets, it’s best to keep an eye on them when those pets are around.
+As with families, it’s easier for your Toy Poodle to get along with other animals if they’re trained and socialized from the time they’re a puppy to do so.

 Things to Know When Owning a Toy Poodle: